Harbaugh, Frost and the joy (and pain) of coaching your alma mater

 When Frost took the job in December after Nebraska slipped to 4-8 in 2017, its worst finish since 1961, the coach sternly asked media members to steer clear of his parents, wife and infant son.
 No family appeared with Frost at his introductory media conference, unusual under normal circumstances.

 Clearly, though, this was an unusual moment.
-And it continues for the native son, QB on former coach Tom Osborne's final two teams, including the unbeaten 1997 group that shared a national title with Michigan.
+And it continues for the native son, who was QB on former coach Tom Osborne's final two teams, including the unbeaten 1997 group that shared a national title with Michigan.

 Frost is 0-2 this month after his much-hyped opener against Akron was canceled because of thunderstorms.
-Nebraska started slowly in five-point home losses to Colorado and Troy, committing untimely penalties and special teams errors while relying on quarterbacks in both games who were making their major-college debuts.
+Nebraska started slowly in five-point home losses to Colorado and Troy, committing untimely penalties and special-teams errors while relying on quarterbacks in both games who were making their major-college debuts.

 Big Ten Network cameras captured Frost last week on the sideline amid the storm of three Nebraska turnovers for a second straight week, 10 flags and a 58-yard punt-return TD by Troy's Cedarius Rookard.